Reading time: 5 minutes

 Tips for PMS complaints

-1. Rest during menstruation
+1. Rest before/during menstruation

 And yes, sparkling water or kombucha in a wine glass can also be a treat.